This post was updated on 03-27-2017. The previous version didn’t stress enough that this cheat sauce DOESN’T resemble real dulce de leche.

 But what does that mean?
 That means that dulce de leche – at least the way I like it – cannot be cooked faster, because exposing the sweetened, condensed milk to higher temperatures would simply result in a different end product.

-This is one of those different end products.
+This is one of those very different end products.

-Because all of the sugar in this sauce has been caramelized and did not have a chance to react with any proteins, the brown color of this sauce and the complex caramel flavor all comes from regular caramelization.
+In this experiment, I simply caramelized sugar in a pan and added evaporated milk, thinking that, as sweetened condensed milk is just evaporated milk and sugar, it ought to work.
+As a result, all of the sugar in this sauce has been caramelized and did not have a chance to react with any proteins.
+Which means that the brown color of this sauce and the complex caramel flavor all comes from regular caramelization.
 Not from the Maillard reaction.

-This also means that this sauce doesn’t have the same pudding-like consistency actual dulce de leche has, because all of the sugar in it has been taken up to a temperature of 160°C/320°F and has lost its thickening and stabilizing properties.
+This also means that this kitchen experiment doesn’t have the same pudding-like consistency actual dulce de leche has, because all of the sugar in it has been taken up to a temperature of 160°C/320°F and has lost its thickening and stabilizing properties.

 Apparently, when it comes to dulce de leche, you don’t want to rush it, otherwise it just won’t work!